-Please pack a nutrious, balanced lunch for your camper including snacks for snack time.
+Please pack a nutritious, balanced lunch for your camper including snacks for snack time.
 Camp does not have refrigeration or microwave use for lunches.
 A small cooler with the camper's name works best for packing lunches and drinks.
 All campers MUST bring a refillable water bottle as we have refillable water stations available.
 One juice box does not suffice to keep your child hydrated throughout the day.
+For example, water bottles should not be a disposable poland springs bottle but a sturdy reusable water bottle.